MiserableGamer/ONI-Miserable-Mods/CopyMaterials/STEAM_DESCRIPTION.md

 - **Event-Driven**: Uses Harmony patches that only trigger on specific game events

 The mod is designed to be efficient and should not impact game performance, even in large colonies.

-## Building from Source

-### Prerequisites
-- Visual Studio 2019 or later
-- .NET Framework 4.8
-- Oxygen Not Included game files (for references)

-### Required References
-- `0Harmony.dll` (Harmony library)
-- `Assembly-CSharp.dll` (from ONI installation)
-- `Assembly-CSharp-firstpass.dll` (from ONI installation)
-- `PLib.dll` (PLib library)
-- `UnityEngine.dll` and related modules (from ONI installation)
-- `KMod.dll` (from ONI installation)

-### Build Steps
-1. Clone or download this repository
-2. Open `CopyMaterialsTool.csproj` in Visual Studio
-3. Ensure all references point to valid ONI DLLs
-4. Build the project (version will auto-increment in `mod_info.yaml`)
-5. Copy the output DLL and mod files to your mods directory

-## Configuration

-### Debug Mode
-Debug logging can be toggled by setting `CopyMaterialsManager.DebugMode = true` in code.
-By default, debug logs are disabled to prevent log spam.

 ## Known Limitations